sundeep1310/sundeep1310/README.md

 - 👋 Hi, I’m @sundeep1310
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning python and ai
+- 🌱 I’m currently learning python and java along with dsa
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web3 projects
 - 📫 How to reach me @sundeeprebbapragada@gmail.com

 <!---